Robiel Yankiel Sol Cervantes

 Robiel Yankiel Sol Cervantes (born 1 May 2003) is a Cuban para-athlete specializing in long jump.
-He represented Cuba at the 2020 Summer Paralympics.
+He represented Cuba at the 2020 and 2024 Summer Paralympics, winning gold medals.

 Career

 Cervantes represented Cuba in the men's long jump T47 event where he recorded a jump of 7.46 meters, setting a Paralympic record in the T47 category, and won a gold medal, Cuba's first gold medal of the 2020 Summer Paralympics.